-Every year (since the mid-2000s) I would install some version of Linux on one of my spare PCs just to try it out.
-In the early
+Every year (since the mid-2000s) I would install some version of Linux on spare computer hardware just to try it out.
+In the

 ecosystem).
 I had also played with Debian

-after IBM acquired Red Hat in 2019 for the tidy sum of $34 billion US dollars, Red Hat is
+after IBM acquired Red Hat in 2019 for the tidy sum of $34 billion US dollars, Red Hat has been

-behaving like Blue Hat in 2020 so I may need to shift to openSUSE
+acting like Blue Hat so I may need to shift to Rocky Linux

-Linux has been the plaything of academia for a decades now which means it is much more feature-rich
+Linux has been the plaything of academia for a decades which means it is much more

 if you decide to enter the